Miley Cyrus & Liam Hemsworth’s Married Life Is Reportedly ‘Amazing’

-Miley Cyrus and Liam Hemsworth haven’t even been married six months, but that pair are said to be happier than ever.
+Miley Cyrus and Liam Hemsworth haven’t even been married six months, but the pair are said to be happier than ever.

-According to Us Weekly Magazine, Miley Cyrus and Liam Hemsworth are doing wonderful in their new life as husband and wife.
+According to Us Weekly, Miley Cyrus and Liam Hemsworth are doing wonderfully in their new life as husband and wife.
 The couple, who wed back in December at their Tennessee home, are said to be thriving now that they’re married.

 “Miley and Liam have been doing amazing,” an insider told the magazine of the couple’s relationship since walking down the aisle.